AdobeDocs/id-service.de-DE/help/library/get-set/getanalyticsvisitorid.md

 Der Parameter `aid` taucht in einer Abfragezeichenfolge auf, wenn:

-* Der [!DNL Experience Cloud] ID-Dienst wird ordnungsgemäß bereitgestellt.
+* The [!DNL Experience Cloud] ID service is deployed correctly.
 * im [!DNL Analytics]s_vi-Cookie[ des eine Site besuchenden Benutzers bereits eine ](https://marketing.adobe.com/resources/help/en_US/whitepapers/cookies/?f=cookies_analytics.html)-ID gespeichert ist.

 **2. Fall**

-Der `aid` Parameter in einer Abfragezeichenfolge wird angezeigt, wenn Ihr Unternehmen eine [Übergangsphase](../../reference/analytics-reference/grace-period.md) verwendet, bevor der ID-Dienst vollständig implementiert wird.
-Wenn der Benutzer, der Ihre Site besucht, neu ist und Sie keine Übergangsphase verwenden, ruft der Besucher den `mid` Parameter ( [!DNL Experience Cloud] ID) ab.
+You will see the `aid` parameter in a query string when your organization is using a [grace period](../../reference/analytics-reference/grace-period.md) before fully implementing the ID service.
+If the user visiting your site is new, and you&#39;re not using a grace period, the visitor will get the `mid` ( [!DNL Experience Cloud] ID) parameter.

 >[!MORE_ LIKE_ THIS]
 >